isomerpages/moh-vaccinegov/pages/faq.md

 						<input id="question-2-1" type="checkbox">
 						<label for="question-2-1" class="tab-label">How many doses are there?</label>
 						<div class="tab-content">
-							<p>The dosing regimen for the primary series vaccination is at day 0 and 21 (i.e. 21 days apart) for the Pfizer-BioNTech / Comirnaty vaccine, and day 0 and 28 (i.e. 28 days apart) for the Moderna vaccine.
-Two doses of the Pfizer-BioNTech/ Comirnaty and Moderna COVID-19 vaccines are required to achieve optimal protection against COVID-19.<br><br>
-								The booster dose is recommended to be taken from about six months after you have been vaccinated with two doses.
+							<p>The dosing regimen for the primary series vaccination is 21 days apart for the Pfizer-BioNTech/Comirnaty vaccine, and 28 days apart for the Moderna vaccine.
+Two doses of the Pfizer-BioNTech/Comirnaty and Moderna COVID-19 vaccines are required to be fully vaccinated.
+A booster dose* is recommended to be taken <strong>from five months</strong> after you have been vaccinated with two doses of the Pfizer-BioNTech/Comirnaty or Moderna vaccines.<br><br>
+								For the Sinovac-CoronaVac vaccine*, the second dose should be taken 28 days after the first dose, while the third dose should be taken 90 days after the second dose.
+Three doses of the Sinovac-CoronaVac COVID-19 vaccine are required to be considered fully vaccinated.
+A booster dose will likely be needed for persons vaccinated with the Sinovac-CoronaVac vaccine.
+Recommendations on this will be released at a future date.<br><br>
+*Sinovac-CoronaVac should not be used as a booster vaccination.
+The exception is for persons who have been recommended to receive a booster but are unable to receive an mRNA vaccine due to medical reasons, such as an allergy to the mRNA vaccine.
 							</p>
 						</div>
 					</div>